-I believe that the motivation that drives those of us who run, can be traced back to two main sources; we are either running away from something, or towards something else….and occasionally, doing both at the same time.
-This dichotomy epitomizes Marco Olmo’s determination, and it boldly runs between the words of his signature quote,
+I believe that the motivation that drives those of us who run, can be traced back to two main sources; we are either running away from something or towards something else….and occasionally, doing both at the same time.
+This dichotomy epitomizes Marco Olmo, his determination, and it boldly runs between the words of his signature quote,

 Marco Olmo, born in 1948, is an Italian athlete and bona fide legend in the world of ultra running.
-He began running at age 27, and did not compete in a long distance race until his 40s.
-He was born poor, into a peasant family, and in his working life he has been a farmer, a truck driver, a cement plant worker, and then for over 20 years he laboured in a quarry where his demolished childhood home once stood.
+He began running at age 27 and did not compete in a long distance race until his 40s.
+He was born poor, into a peasant family, and in his working life, he has been a farmer, a truck driver, a cement plant worker, and then for over 20 years he labored in a quarry where his demolished childhood home once stood.